HakoTrack/hako-web/README.md

   - Your profile shows what you've been up to with activity heatmaps and comprehensive breakdowns per format.
   - Visualize your interests with our taste profiles, a unique system that defines the themes and vibe of a story based on multiple factors, providing a deeper understanding of your preferences.
 This system will drive an automated recommendation engine in the future, on top of the usual user submitted recommendations.
 - A sense of community
-  - Follow friends, share posts, and connect with other users on an independent social platform built for fans.
+  - Follow friends, share posts, and connect with other users on an independent social platform built by fans for fans.
-  - No algorithm, no bots, no AI moderation, and no ads.
+  - No social media algorithm, no bots, no AI moderation, no ads, and no harvesting of your data.
+The internet as it was meant to be.

 More features to come.